An exact solution describing a scalar counterpart to the Schwarzschild-Melvin Universe

 To include a black hole in this scalar universe, we follow Ernst's lead and write the metric in spherical coordinates while introducing the Schwarzschild factor $f=1-2M/r$ appropriately.
 After some experimenting, it turns out that an exact solution is produced if we choose

 This solution describes a scalar field whose gradient is aligned with the $z-$axis at large distances.
 For very small gradient $K$, we recover a linear scalar field on the background of a non-spinning Schwarzschild black hole~\cite{Berti:2013gfa}.
-For $K=0$ the solution reduces to a trivial scalar field and a Schwarzschild geometry, whereas for $M=0$ we recover the scalar counterpart to the Melvin universe.
+For $K=0$ the solution reduces to the Schwarzschild geometry, whereas for $M=0$ we recover the scalar counterpart to the Melvin universe.
+It clearly differs from known exact solutions where scalar fields are introduced in the Schwarzschild-Melvin solution \cite{Dowker:1993bt,Agop:2005np} since, for example, such solutions cannot support scalar fields when the magnetic field is zero.
+Similarly to the Schwarzschild-Melvin solution \cite{PhysRevD.69.064034}, it is of Petrov type I.

-{\bf \em Acknowledgments.} We acknowledge support by VILLUM Foundation (grant no. VIL37766) and the DNRF Chair program (grant no.~DNRF162) by the Danish National Research Foundation.
+{\bf \em Acknowledgments.} We thank Adolfo Cisterna, Roberto Emparan, Carlos Herdeiro, Roman Konoplya and David Pereniguez for very useful comments.
+We acknowledge support by VILLUM Foundation (grant no. VIL37766) and the DNRF Chair program (grant no.~DNRF162) by the Danish National Research Foundation.
 V.C.\ is a Villum Investigator and a DNRF Chair.
 V.C. acknowledges financial support provided under the European Union’s H2020 ERC Advanced Grant “Black holes: gravitational engines of discovery” grant agreement no.~Gravitas–101052587.
 Views and opinions expressed are however those of the author only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.
 This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement no.~101007855 and no~101131233.
-J.N. was partially supported by Funda\c{c}\~ao para a Ci\^encia e Tecnoclogia (Portugal) through CAMGSD, IST-ID, projects UIDB/04459/2020 and UIDP/04459/2020, and also by the H2020-MSCA-2022-SE project EinsteinWaves, grant agreement no.~101131233.
+J.N. was partially supported by Funda\c{c}\~ao para a Ci\^encia e Tecnologia (Portugal) through CAMGSD, IST-ID (projects UIDB/04459/2020 and UIDP/04459/2020) and project 2024.04456.CERN, and also by the H2020-MSCA-2022-SE project EinsteinWaves, grant agreement no.~101131233.